A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Simulation results

-Figures~\ref{fig:data} and~\ref{fig:lips} show different curves to illustrate the convergence behaviour of the proposed PnP-BUQO, for representative examples associated with experiments described in Figure~\ref{fig:ra}.
+Figure~\ref{fig:data-lips} shows different curves to illustrate the convergence behavior of the proposed PnP-BUQO.
 Top (resp. bottom) plots correspond to the case $(M_a, \mathrm{iSNR})=(350, 20)$ (resp. $(M_a, \mathrm{iSNR})=(350, 35)$).
-In Figure~\ref{fig:data}, we show the convergence behavior of PnP-BUQO for constraints associated with $\tca$ (left plots), and for function $h$ (right plots).
-In Figure~\ref{fig:lips}, we show the evolution of $\| \nabla h(\xb^{(k)}) \|_S$ with iterations $k$ compared with the approximated estimation of $\beta$ used to choose the stepsizes in Algorithm~\ref{alg:PD_Fix} (left plot), and the evolution of the quantity $\rho_\alpha(\xb^{(k)}) = \sqrt{h(\xb^{(k)} / h(\xb^\dagger)}$ (right plot).
+In Figure~\ref{fig:data-lips-a}, we show the convergence behavior of PnP-BUQO for constraints associated with $\tca$ (left), and for function $h$ (right).
+In Figure~\ref{fig:data-lips-b}, we show the evolution of $\| \nabla h(\xb^{(k)}) \|_S$ with iterations $k$ compared with the approximated estimation of $\beta$ used to choose the stepsizes in Algorithm~\ref{alg:PD_Fix} (left), and the evolution of the quantity $\rho_\alpha(\xb^{(k)}) = \sqrt{h(\xb^{(k)} / h(\xb^\dagger)}$ (right).